Español

 For medical questions, we encourage you to review our information with your doctor.

-Ovarian cancer ranks fifth in cancer deaths among women, accounting for more deaths than any other cancer of the female reproductive system.
-A woman's risk of getting ovarian cancer during her lifetime is about 1 in 78.
-Her lifetime chance of dying from ovarian cancer is about 1 in 108.
+A woman's risk of getting ovarian cancer during her lifetime is about 1 in 91.
+Her lifetime chance of dying from ovarian cancer is about 1 in 143.
 (These statistics don’t count low malignant potential ovarian tumors.)

 This cancer mainly develops in older women.
 About half of the women who are diagnosed with ovarian cancer are 63 years or older.
 It is more common in White women than Black women.

-The rate at which women are diagnosed with ovarian cancer has been slowly falling over the past 20 years.
-The incidence rate declined by 1% to 2% per year from 1990 to the mid-2010s and by almost 3% per year from 2015 to 2019.
-This trend is likely due at least in part to increased oral contraceptive use in the latter half of the past century and decreased menopausal hormone therapy use during the 2000s, both of which can lower risk.
+Ovarian cancer diagnoses have been slowly falling over the past few decades.
+The incidence rate declined by 1% to 2% per year from 1990 to the mid-2010s and by almost 2% per year from 2012 to 2021.
+This is likely due at least in part to more use of oral contraceptives and less use of menopausal hormone therapy.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.